ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 <div id="jfa-pattern-demo-container" style="height: 357px; margin: 40px auto;"></div>

 To summarize, JFA works as follows: you walk through every pixel in the grid log(N) times.
 The first time, you look for seeds in the 8 'neighbours' roughly N / 2 pixels away from the current pixel.
 The next round you look at the neighbours roughly N / 4 pixels away, and so on.
 Every pixel holds on to the closest seed that it's found so far and during the course of the algorithm passes that information on to other cells in the grid.

+Sometimes you'll give JFA a set of input seeds and it'll produce a subtly wrong result.
+I won't go into the details of how that happens (<a href="http://www.comp.nus.edu.sg/~tants/jfa/i3d06.pdf" target="_blank">the paper</a> discusses it in sections 5 and 6).
+I'm bringing it up only so that you don't feel bad for not seeing how the algorithm is totally correct - it's not.
+But it works well most of the time, like for the demos on this page.

 It's interesting to see what the JFA grid looks like at the end of each round.
 Below is a demo like the one at the top of the page, except there's a slider to set the maximum JFA round number.
 If you set it to 5, then we stop computing JFA at round 5 and show the result in the second canvas.
 Try adding a few seeds and moving the slider slowly from round 0 to see what JFA does at each step.
 I find it really interesting how it all comes together in the last two steps -- before that it doesn't look much like a Voronoi diagram at all.